-- Understand the functions of financial markets, interest rate changes and effects of asymmetric information on financial market.
+- Understand the functions of financial markets, interest rate changes and effects of asymmetricinformation on financial market. - Understand and analyse the money market and its instruments - Analyse capital market, debt market and understand the role of stock exchange in India.

-- Explains functions of Central Banks.

-- Compute economic value of bonds.

 • M.Y.Khan, -Indian Financial System, McGraw Hill, 6th Edition.